-We were engaged by supervisory board as auditor of Volkswagen Internal Finance N.V. on 22 July 2020, as of the audit for the year 2020 and have operated as statutory auditor ever since that date.
+We were engaged by the supervisory board as auditor of Volkswagen International Financial N.V. on 22 July 2020, as of the audit for the year 2020 and have operated as statutory auditor ever since that date.

 No prohibited non-audit services